Yamaha Vmax Fuel Injection CV Carb to Throttle body.

 Throttle position sensor. $60.00

-*Now you have to add on some type of throttle body setup.
+*If you don't use mine you have to add on some type of throttle body setup.
 Here's what I discovered:

 GSXR throttle bodies from $50.00 to $300.00 on Ebay, you have to split them apart, make manifolds to mount them since they are not spaced correctly for the Vmax.
 Build throttle linkage, redo the fuel lines, since you just cut them in half.
 Unless you have a machine shop or a friend with a machine shop it's going to be quite a project.
 I have a full machine shop and I didn't want to do it.
 The good side is that the GSXR throttle bodies usually come with a throttle position sensor.
 So the bottom line is this, EFI is rather expensive to add on, I thought about it long and hard before I decided to do it.
-But now that I have I've realized it's the only way to go.
+But now that I have I've realized it's the only way to go to revive the Vmax!

 If you are going to build a pure Dragbike then you should check out Wildbros around $5000.00 for a full management kit or Extrudabody to put together a set of throttle bodies from pieces.
 You still have to build manifolds if you buy Extrudabody parts.
 Both places sell very nice looking units.
 Again and I can't stress this enough do your homework it will pay off in the end.

 I really hope I've helped sort out some of the mystery of add on fuel injection for motorcycles.
-If you have any questions or thoughts feel free to ask, I would love to here from you and answer your question and post
+If you have any questions or thoughts feel free to ask, I would love to hear from you and answer your question and post

-them so others can learn more about EFI.
+them so others can learn more about EFI. jack@roadstercycle.com

-Copyright by Fleming Engineering 2008
+Copyright by Fleming Engineering 2008-2013